Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 Q1.
 In the opening stanza the imagery is that of despair and disease.
 Read the poem and underline the words /phrases that bring out these images.

-Ans: Words and phrases such as ‘rootless weeds’, ‘the air torn round their pallor’, ‘the tall girl with her weighed-down head’, ‘paper-seeming boy with rat’s eyes’, ‘stunted unlucky heir of twisted bones’, and ‘gnarled disease’ reflect despair and disease.
+Words and phrases like ‘rootless weeds’, ‘the air torn round their pallor’, ‘the tall girl with her weighed-down head’, ‘paper-seeming boy with rat’s eyes’, ‘stunted unlucky heir of twisted bones’, and ‘gnarled disease’ all create vivid images of despair and disease.

 Q2.
 Why does Stephen Spender use the images of despair and disease in the first stanza of the poem and with what effect?

-Ans: Spender uses these images to highlight the miserable condition of slum children.
-Their pale faces, weak bodies, and stunted growth represent the physical and emotional toll of poverty and neglect, emphasizing the urgent need for change.
+Spender uses these images to reflect the miserable and unhealthy conditions of slum children.
+Their physical weakness and emotional despair symbolize the larger neglect of marginalized communities, emphasizing the urgent need for social reform.

 Q3.
 In spite of despair and disease pervading the lives of the slum children, they are not devoid of hope.
 Give an example of their hope or dream.